pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 _not_ also scholarly outputs, the integrity of the system breaks.
-You have a guarantee that only _some_ of the objects will persist, and as for the rest, they are at risk of eventually rotting away, leaving future generations with an incomplete picture of your intellectual achievements.[^doi-pressure]
+You have a guarantee that only _some_ of the objects will persist, and as for the rest, they are at risk of eventually rotting away, leaving future generations with an incomplete picture of your intellectual achievements.[^doi-pressure] It is precisely because the DOI system is tied to the current publishing paradigm that the DOI system has this quality of onesidedness.
+It was never designed to be a complete solution to the problem of persistence of scholarly objects, just the publishers' side of it, which, in the past, only included the scholarly output.

 So what do we do?
 Is there any hope for the Web as a stable medium for research or scholarly communication?
 I think that the answer to this question is _yes_,